astronomaestro/ASIIP/README.md

     - telLat: the central latitude of the telescope array
     - telLon: the central longitude of the telescope array
     - telElv: the central elevation of the telescope array
+    - altitudeCutoff: the lowest altitude in degress  observable with the given telescope array
+    - maxSunAltitude: the maximum allowable altitude of the sun for valid observations
     - observationStart: The desired start time of the observation.
 An input of 0 starts the observation at midnight.
 An input of null stars the observation as early as possible.
     - observationEnd: The desired end time of the observation.
 An input of 0 ends the observation at midnight.
 An input of null ends the observation as late as possible.
     - sigmaTel: The predetermined error of your array.